 Also part of Season Two is an excellent 10-page holiday-themed short story (published in the DC Comics' 'Tis the Season For Freezin' 2021 one-shot) that is an absolute knock-out across the board and is well worth checking out, regardless of the overall iffy sentiment toward the season.
 Also worth a note is the excellent work of guest artist Jordan Gibson, who knocks it out of the park with his interior work and arguably the series' best cover, and colorist Monica Kobina, who continues to beautifully translate the look of The New Batman Adventures to the page.
 The cover gallery for Season Two is also bursting with some incredible talent.

 Despite everything, Batman: The Adventures Continue - Season Two is a legitimate page-turner, it really is, and, problems aside, it's ultimately worth reading.
 It's a mixed bag, yes, but there's plenty to enjoy here, and even the missteps end up being almost fascinating in their own right (in a "what is going on"-kinda way).
 That all said, some readers might not be able to tolerate the amount of continuity conflicts and rickety writing that's found here.
-There's good material here, but it just doesn't hit all the notes it should, so some readers may want to exercise a little caution and set expectations accordingly before purchasing.
+There's good material here, but there's also some that just doesn't hit all the right notes, so some readers may want to exercise a little caution and set expectations accordingly before purchasing.
 Recommended, but with reservations.

 [ Back to Batman: The Adventures Continue ]